782618297/io_scene_scs/Model-Locators.md

 **Hookup**

 This property can be set according to records in “Hookup Library” (see the chapter “Path Settings” in [[Global Settings]]).
+However hookup property is used to bind other game objects to the current.
+Examples of hookups are: flares for lights, pedestrian spawning on prefabs, company logos on prefabs etc.

 > NOTE: Model Locators can also use "Preview Model" feature (see the chapter “Preview Models”).